kaloodinaz/neal-fun/README.md

 1. Spend Elon Musk Money

-A fun simulation where you can "spend" Bill Gates' fortune on various items and see how much money he actually has.
+A fun simulation where you can "spend" Elon Musk' fortune on various items and see how much money he actually has.

 2. Draw Logos from Memory